BumZen: 2010s

 In 2015, 14 BumZen residents were arrested by the police and charged with serious disruption of public order in the Reclaim the Streets demonstration, during which cobblestones and Molotov cocktails were thrown at the police and the windows of Danish Police Museum, banks and several real estate agents were smashed.
 Residents of the collective believed the police had targeted them unjustifiably.
 The collective was also searched and the police found narcotics (skunk and Fantasy), cold weapons (such as nuts wrapped in gaffer tape, an iron chain, 11 wooden clubs with taped handles, 29 steel pipes, 7 knives (pocketknives, switchblades, fishing knives), machete), 8 pepper sprays, 5 gas masks and 4 flares.

 In 2012, BumZen hosted a support party organised by the left-wing network Crisis Mirror to raise money for a Greek fund providing financial assistance to imprisoned Greek far-left militants and activists from Revolutionary Organization 17 November, Revolutionary Struggle and other Greek urban guerrilla groups.
-In 2016, two young men affiliated with BumZen were indicted for politically motivated vandalism carried out in 2014 against a building in used by Folketing to house travelling politicians.
+In 2016, two young men affiliated with BumZen were indicted for politically motivated vandalism carried out in 2014 against a building in Tordenskjoldsgade used by Folketing to house travelling politicians.

 In 2017, 17 people in BumZen were arrested by the police and charged with violence against civil servants, serious violence, serious disruption of public order and vandalism during a demonstration marking the 10th anniversary of the demolition of Ungdomshuset, which escalated into riots in the evening.
 The police also searched the collective, finding around 100 gas masks, pepper spray, a caltrop and a throwing weapon.
 A building inspector from Copenhagen Municipality's Technical and Environmental Administration determined that building ground floor openings (windows and doors) barricaded with beams and shutters, items stored on the escape routes, main and fire stairs, and the fact fire doors between the two buildings on Baldersgade 20 and 22 could not be shut tightly constituted an "imminent danger" to the residents in the event of a fire.
 The owner of the building was ordered to rectify the dangerous conditions before next day at noon or the building would be evacuated and immediately closed off, which was done and the use of the building was approved again.
-Two years later, ruled that 13 of the residents had been detained illegally and were entitled to a compensation.
+Two years later, Copenhagen City Court ruled that 13 of the residents had been detained illegally and were entitled to a compensation.

 In 2019, a resident of the collective was convicted of burning nine cars in the area around BumZen, sentenced to a one-year unconditional imprisonment and ordered to pay one million DKK in damages.
 The day of the verdict, the convicted arsonist was released and welcomed back in BumZen to await the start of his prison term.
 The collective and the perpetrator did not respond to requests for comment.